beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 #### Aside
 I enjoyed my subrole as Audio.
 I did not expect it to be that much work searching the internet for the RIGHT sound clip / effect that I wanted.
 I even had the chance to mess around with an audio mixer, Audacity.
 It was a fun experience and gave me insight into how important / intensive handling audio can become.

+Similar to working on the UI, audio did not have much overlap with the content learned in class.
+I mostly worked based on experience playing games and watched some videos for inspiration.

 ### Gameplay Testing - [Gisselle](https://github.com/gpetty002)